crides/fissure/README.md

 Fissure
 =======

 My Choc-only split keyboard for desktop use with constant experiments.
-Current [keymap](http://www.keyboard-layout-editor.com/#/gists/99409a249d886554bd60af15782b2d50).
+See below for current keymap

 You can find firmware, PCB design and gerber files for past versions if you want to build your own (I'm not used to version controlling PCB files, so if you have problems with them, please let me know).
 The firmware of this keyboard is based on [QMK firmware](https://github.com/qmk/qmk_firmware).
 The PCB files are in `pcb/`, and firmwares in `qmk/`.